apache/beam-site/src/documentation/sdks/python-custom-io.md

 You supply the writing logic by creating the following classes:

-* A subclass of `iobase.Sink`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module.  `iobase.Sink` describes the location or resource to write to.
-Depending on the type of sink, your `iobase.Sink` subclass may contain fields such as the path to an output directory on a filesystem or a database table name. `iobase.Sink` provides three methods for performing a write operation to the sink it describes.
-Your subclass of `iobase.Sink` must implement these three methods: `initialize_write()`, `open_writer()`, and `finalize_write()`.
+* A subclass of `Sink`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module.  `Sink` describes the location or resource to write to.
+Depending on the type of sink, your `Sink` subclass may contain fields such as the path to an output directory on a filesystem or a database table name. `Sink` provides three methods for performing a write operation to the sink it describes.
+Your subclass of `Sink` must implement these three methods: `initialize_write()`, `open_writer()`, and `finalize_write()`.

-* A subclass of `iobase.Writer`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `iobase.Writer` writes a bundle of elements from an input `PCollection` to your designated data sink. `iobase.Writer` defines two methods: `write()`, which writes a single record from the bundle, and `close()`, which is called once at the end of writing a bundle.
+* A subclass of `Writer`, which you can find in the [iobase.py](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/iobase.py) module. `Writer` writes a bundle of elements from an input `PCollection` to your designated data sink. `Writer` defines two methods: `write()`, which writes a single record from the bundle, and `close()`, which is called once at the end of writing a bundle.

 ### Implementing the Sink Subclass